A Tale of Two Cacti

 Acknowledgements

 This work would not be possible without the collaboration of the Texas peyote distributors who generously allowed us to visit their businesses and discussed the peyote harvest with us, and the observations of the local people who shared their observations of "star peyote".
-We thank Guadalupe Martinez (Universidad Autonoma de Tamaulipas), K. Trout, Benito Trevino, Gena Janssen, Lesle Peloquin (Texas Department of Public Safety), Jackie Poole (Texas Parks and Wildlife Department), Bill Carr and Lisa Williams (The Nature Conservancy of Texas), and Chris Best (U.S. Fish and Wildlife Service) for inspiration, information and observations on star cactus and peyote in the field.
+We thank Guadalupe Martinez (Universidad Autonoma de Tamaulipas), Keeper Trout, Benito Trevino, Gena Janssen, Lesle Peloquin (Texas Department of Public Safety), Jackie Poole (Texas Parks and Wildlife Department), Bill Carr and Lisa Williams (The Nature Conservancy of Texas), and Chris Best (U.S. Fish and Wildlife Service) for inspiration, information and observations on star cactus and peyote in the field.

 Abstract and Table of Contents

-I. Astrophytum and Lophophora -- so similar, yet so different
+I. Astrophytum and Lophophora – so similar, yet so different

 II.
 Range and habitat of Astrophytum and Lophophora